 Top Five Best Marriage Books

 Of course I'm biased because I wrote it, but I believe the Total Marriage Refresh is one of the best marriage books for couples.
 It's my seminar on steroids, including more insights, more tools, and more case studies.
 If you enjoyed my marriage retreat and would love to take the concepts deeper, I highly recommend this book.
 If you've never been to one of my seminars but would love to learn the top six steps to marital satisfaction, this is the book to get.
 The top six steps include establishing a covenant foundation, owning your brokenness, learning to share power, developing emotional attachment, cultivating sexual fireworks, and staying in love.
 The book is written for the entire spectrum of couples, from the newly engaged to those needing marriage counseling.
-Check out the clip below of me discussing the book further.
+Check out the clip below on the top four reasons to read the Total Marriage Refresh.

 The Total Marriage Refresh took me around a year to write and is the product of the following four sources.